thelastmile/lms-frontend/README.md

 ```

 ###Setup Environment
-Node is used to download and install packages used for the build process
+Node is used to download and install packages used for the build process.

 Download Node.js from https://nodejs.org/

 from ```lms-frontend/``` directory run:
 ```
 sudo npm -g install bower gulp